 The government will consider your age, education and work experience along with your medical condition.
 This means that even if your medical condition does not prevent all type of work, you may still be eligible if your particular situation is such that you cannot be expected to perform the only work you are physically able to do.
 The simplest example of this is the laborer in his late fifties who has a back condition which prevents him from performing his regular job.
 He has done only this type of work.
 Although he may still have the physical ability to do light work, the government will consider him disabled because of his age and limited work background.

 The rules on proving disability are very complex.
 If you are unable to do your regular work you should file a disability application.
-If your claim is denied, consult an attorney and consider an appeal.
+If your claim is denied, consult a lawyer and consider an appeal.
 Many cases which have been denied the first time have been won on appeal.

 In addition to proving the disability requirement, you must meet a special "disability insured" status.
 You must be fully insured and have recent Quarters of Coverage.
 A Quarter of Coverage is earned by working in employment covered by the social security tax, also known as the FICA tax.
 To be fully insured you must earn one Quarter of Coverage for every year after the year of attainment of age 22 up to and including the year you become disabled.
 This second requirement is different depending on when you become disabled.